Distracted Driver and Texting Accident

 At Nager, Romaine & Schneiberg Co., L.P.A.
-(NRS), our attorneys understand how you feel after being injured in an auto accident in Cleveland caused by a distracted driver.
+(NRS), our attorneys understand how you feel after being injured in an auto accident caused by a distracted driver.
 A sudden, unexpected accident can leave you injured and suffering, with overwhelming medical bills, lost wages and even a loss of future earnings.
 NRS strives to help you recover the money you need to compensate you.
 With more than 150 years of combined experience, our attorneys have the skills you need to get the results you deserve.

-Distracted driving in Cleveland and Ohio
+Distracted driving in Ohio

 According to the National Highway Traffic Safety Administration, in 2009, there were 5,474 people killed in crashes involving distracted driving, and an estimated 448,000 people injured.
 Distracted driving includes any type of activity that takes your focus away from driving and the road ahead of and around you.
 Common types of distracted driving include: